openvinotoolkit/open_model_zoo/model_downloader/README.md

 * `converter.py` (model converter) converts the models that are not in the Inference Engine IR format into that format using Model Optimizer.

+* `info_dumper.py` (model information dumper) prints information about the models in a stable machine-readable format.

 Prerequisites
 -------------